J&J tops 4Q earnings forecasts as profit, revenue slip

 J&J said fourth-quarter earnings slipped 26% to $3.52 billion and revenue declined 4.4% to $23.71 billion.

 Company sales were hurt last year by the strong U.S. dollar, which is currently worth more than a euro.
-That can affect sales for companies that do a lot of international business, and J&J brings in nearly half of its sales from outside the United States.
+That can affect sales for companies that do a lot of international business.
+J&J brings in nearly half of its sales from outside the United States.

 Companies have to convert international sales into dollars when they report earnings.
 The stronger dollar decreases the value of those sales.